dragonfly/dragonfly/docs/doc_main_apis.md

                following strings 'default', 'silent'.
 If 'silent', then it suppresses all outputs.
 If 'default', writes to stdout. </li>
 </ul>
-Alternatively, domain could be None if config is either a path_name to a configuration file or has configuration parameters.
+Alternatively, `domain` and `fidelity` space could be `None` if `config` is either a path_name to a configuration file or has configuration parameters.

 **Returns:**
 <ul>